 Test 6.1: Entropy coding extension (JVET-AI0056)

-In current ECM, slice data can be coded either using CABAC context or in bypass (equal probability) mode.
+In ECM, slice data can be coded either using CABAC context or in bypass (equal probability) mode.

 In the test, a mode is added where the probability depends on the syntax element to encode (non-equal probable), but there is no context update in the CABAC engine.